A Brownian particle in a microscopic periodic potential

-By iterating this equation, we obtain a series expansion for $\mathcal{T}_{\lambda}$ where the $n$th term corresponds to the event that $n-1$ collisions occur over the time interval $[0,t]$.
-By considering the contribution to the transition kernel $\mathcal{T}_{\lambda}$ due to a single collision occurring over the mean-$1$ exponential time interval, we have the following lower bound
+We obtain a series expansion for $\mathcal{T}_{\lambda}$ by iterating the above integral equation such that the $n$th term corresponds to the event that $n-1$ collisions occur over the time interval $[0,t]$.
+By considering the contribution to the transition kernel $\mathcal{T}_{\lambda}$ resulting from two collisions over the mean one exponential time interval, we have the following lower bound:

 Let $A\subset \R$ be the set of $p$ with $ 2 l \leq \frac{1}{2}p^{2} \leq 5l$.
 Let $c>0$ be the minimum of the values